Anatomy of rocky planets formed by rapid pebble accretion II. Differentiation by accretion energy and thermal blanketing

 We show the evolution of our Earth analogue composition and melting degree in Figure \ref{f:planet_structure_Earth_circle}.
 The activity of $^{26}$Al is high during the first 2--3 Myr of the evolution and the radiogenic heating leads first to the melting of the ice to form a clay body surrounded by a surface ice layer.
 Water released from the melting of primitive MetSilWat material is pushed to the surface where it is cooled by the vicinity to the surface.
 This is followed by interior heating to above the melting temperature of silicates and the separation of the interior into an early core and mantle.
 However, the draining of the radiogenic energy prohibits further differentiation and instead the accreted layers are heated only enough to forming clay and adding extensive water to the surface ice layer.
 The effective accretion temperature finally becomes high enough to trigger a run-away greenhouse effect in the coupled ocean-atmosphere system after 3.4 Myr, heating the surface to above the melting temperature of the silicates.
-This leads to separation of metal melt from silicate melt and the sedimentation of the metal to form the core.
+This leads to separation of metal melt from silicate melt and the sedimentation of the metal to form the core\footnote{ Our model instantaneously moves released metal down to the base of the magma ocean. \cite{Rubie+etal2003} demonstrated that liquid metal dispersed in magma forms droplets of 1 cm in diameter that sediment at a speed of approximately 0.5 m/s.
+This gives a transport time from magma ocean to core of approximately 0.1 yr for an Earth-sized planet, which is much faster than the supply of metal by pebble accretion.
+Hence our assumption of instantaneous transport of metal to the core is valid.}.
 The released gravitational energy by early core formation powers additional melting of the remaining solid mantle and the full interior separation of the entire planet into a core and mantle.